LGBT-Friendly Treatment Centers

 - Are your doctors and therapists trained in issues related to the gay community?

-- How do you handle incidents of bias against patients in the GLBT community within your facility?
+- How do you handle incidents of bias against patients in the LGBT community within your facility?

 - Do you allow a partner to be considered next of kin?

-- Are GLBT members segregated in any way from the rest of the patients at the facility?
+- Are LGBT members segregated in any way from the rest of the patients at the facility?

-Goal Differences In GLBT and Heterosexual Drug Treatment Centers
+Goal Differences In LGBT and Heterosexual Drug Treatment Centers

-How Can I Find a Qualified GLBT Rehab Center?
+How Can I Find a Qualified LGBT Rehab Center?

-Resources for finding a treatment center that can handle your specific addiction and GLBT issues include:
+Resources for finding a treatment center that can handle your specific addiction and LGBT issues include:

-- Our hotline, which can help you find a center in your area that specializes in your particular addiction and GLBT situation.
+- Our hotline, which can help you find a center in your area that specializes in your particular addiction and LGBTsituation.

-- The Gay and Lesbian Medical Association has a resource page of top GLBT clinics.
+- The Gay and Lesbian Medical Association has a resource page of top LGBT clinics.

-- Your primary care physician may have additional treatment options, along with mental health providers in your area that handle GLBT issues.
+- Your primary care physician may have additional treatment options, along with mental health providers in your area that handle LGBT issues.

-While GLBT patients may find competent care in rehab facilities that do not specialize in GLBT issues, the complexities of living in a world that does not always support the lifestyle of gay, lesbian, bisexual and transgender individuals can be extremely difficult.
+While LGBT patients may find competent care in rehab facilities that do not specialize in LGBT issues, the complexities of living in a world that does not always support the lifestyle of gay, lesbian, bisexual and transgender individuals can be extremely difficult.
 Addressing these complexities in your addiction treatment is essential to long-term sobriety and success.